 OpenClaw Security Hardening Guide for VPS Deployments

-OpenClaw Security Checklist
+Quick OpenClaw Security Checklist

 - Use SSH keys instead of password-based SSH login.

-- Enable a firewall and only allow required ports.
+- Enable a firewall and allow only required ports.

 - Use one Gateway per trust boundary.